-Friends of the Foundation certainly are aware of his most recent service — as an exemplary Chairman.
+Friends of the Foundation certainly are aware of his service as an exemplary Chairman (2010-2011).
 But, his devotion to our organization can be traced back to our origins.
 In fact, long before the Foundation was formed, Richard was already one of our greatest advocates.

 During the six years that it took the WCCF to secure our first million in charitable assets, Richard served as Board Treasurer.
 His capable leadership helped the Foundation to navigate through the challenges posed by an uncertain future.

 Almost a decade later, Richard was at the helm as the Foundation experienced two incredible years: an unprecedented $3.4 million in donor contributions in 2010 followed by a record-breaking $481,000 in grants awarded in 2011.

 After his Chairmanship ended, Richard continued to serve the Foundation by leading the effort to raise $250,000 for the Arts Fund.